 - Alert management

-- Data backupThe anti-virus feature provides the anti-ransomware data backup function.
-If your servers are intruded by ransomware, you can use the data backup function to restore data and reduce losses.
+The antivirus feature provides the capability of anti-ransomware data backup.
+If your servers are intruded by ransomware, you can use data backup to restore data and reduce loss.
 You can create protection policies to back up the data of core servers.
 For more information, see Create a protection policy.
 If you want to restore server data, you can create restoration tasks.
 For more information, see Create a restoration task.Note

-How the anti-virus feature works
+How it works

 - Block recognized ransomware in real time

 Security Center sets trap directories to block potential ransomware activities.
 To block new ransomware, Security Center immediately blocks unusual encryption activities when they are detected.
-At the same time, Security Center generates alerts to notify you of the potential threats.Note Security Center sets trap directories on your servers to block potential ransomware.
-If you find a suspicious directory on your server, contact after-sales services or submit aticket to check whether this directory is a trap directory set by Security Center.
-Trap directories do not affect your business and they are not malicious.
+In addition, Security Center generates alerts to notify you of the potential threats.Note On the Settings page of the Security Center console, turn on Anti-ransomware (Bait Capture) in the Proactive Defense section of the General tab.
+For more information, see Use proactive defense.
+After you turn on Anti-ransomware (Bait Capture), Security Center sets trap directories on your servers to block potential ransomware activities.
+If you find a suspicious directory on your server, contact after-sales services or submit a ticket to check whether the directory is a trap directory set by Security Center.
+Trap directories do not affect your workloads and are not malicious.
 Trap directories cannot be manually deleted.

 - Restore infected files